sdg002/AzureTrials/container-app/docs/dockernotes.md

 # Do not use print, use logging.info
 The `print` statement will hold on to the buffer for a long time

+# Next steps
+- Deploy docker image to ACR
+- Use Azure Cli to create Job
+-